Pool resurfacing costs an average of $11,000

 Tile provides a high-end look and is also among the most labor-intensive to install.
 One advantage is that you can more easily replace a single broken tile later on.
 Porcelain and ceramic tiles are more affordable than glass tiles.

-Aggregated finishes are aesthetically pleasing and long-lasting but aren’t the best finish for comfort.
+Aggregated finishes are aesthetically pleasing and long-lasting, but aren’t the best finish for comfort.
 They consist of pebbles, beads, stone, marble, or quartz mixed with water.
-The amount homeowners typically pay for this project depends on the material and brand.
+The amount homeowners pay for this project depends on the material and brand.

-The type of pool also affects the total cost.
-Generally, an in-ground pool costs more to resurface than an above-ground pool.
+The type of pool—above-ground or in-ground—also affects the overall cost.
+An in-ground pool costs more to resurface than an above-ground pool.
 All swimming pool components for an above-ground pool are more easily accessible, reducing repair and replacement labor costs.
 Replacing the base of an in-ground pool can further add to your expected costs.

-Among the regular swimming pool costs you need to consider are draining and cleaning the pool.
-Often, you’ll need to do both before a pool resurfacing pro can replaster the pool.
+Don’t forget to budget for draining and cleaning before work begins.
+Often, you’ll need to do both before a pool resurfacing pro can work on your pool.
 Draining a pool can add $175 to $225 to your total price, depending on its size.
-Meanwhile, local pool cleaning services charge about $250, depending on how dirty your pool is.
+Meanwhile, local pool cleaning services charge an average of $250, depending on how dirty your pool is.

-Refilling your pool once it has been resurfaced will likely cost around $55 per 5000 gallons, though local water prices can vary.
-For context, a 1,000-square-foot pool that’s six feet deep will take about 45,000 gallons, or $495, to fill.
+Refilling your pool once it has been resurfaced will cost an average of $55 per 5000 gallons, though local water prices can vary.

-Gunite pool resurfacing labor costs vary from $45 to $65 an hour, depending on the work involved and your location.
+Pool resurfacing contractors charge between $45 and $65 an hour, depending on the work involved and your location.
 Most local pool resurfacing pros can complete the project in five days.
-Labor costs to resurface a gunite pool vary from region to region.
-Additionally, if pools are particularly common in your area, you may pay more for specialized labor and to source the required materials.
+Labor costs to resurface a pool vary from region to region.
+Additionally, if pools are particularly common in your area, you may pay more for specialized labor and for sourcing the required materials.

 If your pro needs to repair your pool before resurfacing it, you’ll pay more for this project in additional labor and material fees.
-Depending on the extent of the plaster repair, pool repair costs anywhere from $15 to fix minor leaks to over $20,000 for extensive damages.
+Depending on the extent of the surface repair, pool repair costs anywhere from $200 to $1,200 or more .
 How much you ultimately pay for pool plaster repairs depends on the size and type of pool, the extent of damage, and the cost of replacement parts.

 Extra features and accessories elevate your price.
-For example, expect to pay $900 extra for pool lights.
-If you want a total makeover, you’ll pay about $9,300 for the cost of pool remodeling.
+Pool light costs range from $20 to $1,700, with most homeowners paying an average of $625 per light.
+If you want a total makeover, you’ll pay an average of $9,300 for the cost of pool remodeling.

 A well-maintained swimming pool with a fresh, attractive surface can significantly boost your home’s curb appeal to potential buyers.
-In turn, this can increase your home’s value on the open market, recouping a return on investment as high as 40% to 80% of the pool resurfacing cost.
+In turn, this can increase your home’s value on the open market, recouping a return on investment of up to 40% to 80% of the pool resurfacing cost.

 A recently replastered pool eliminates immediate maintenance concerns for buyers and presents an aesthetically pleasing feature to the property.
 The exact value increase depends on your local real estate market, the quality of the pool resurfacing work, and the chosen finish material.